 The flu vaccine will reduce your risk of developing influenza by about 50%, and Belongia said this year, the vaccine will have three new strains.

 The COVID-19 vaccines are available to everyone 12 years and older.
-Each brand is effective at preventing COVID-19, including highly effective for preventing serious illness caused by the delta variant.
+Each brand is effective at preventing COVID-19, including highly effective for preventing serious illness caused by variants.
 Emergency authorization for use has been granted to three vaccines – Pfizer-BioNTech, Moderna and Janssen (Johnson & Johnson).
 Comirnaty, from Pfizer-BioNTech, has been approved by the U.S. Food and Drug Administration (FDA) for individuals 16 years and older.

 Get your flu shot with your COVID-19 vaccine